A review of the biosecurity import requirements for fresh decrowned pineapples (Ananas comosus) from Taiwan

 We are conducting a risk analysis for fresh decrowned pineapple (Ananas comosus) from Taiwan.

 We will conduct the risk analysis in three key steps:

-- Release the draft risk analysis for a 60 day public consultation period in mid-2018.
+- Conduct a review of scientific knowledge of pests and diseases of concern and release the draft risk analysis report for a 60 day public consultation period on 29 August 2018 via

-- Release the final risk analysis before the end of 2018, following consideration of stakeholder comments.
+- Release the final risk analysis report in early 2019, following consideration of stakeholder comments.

 A summary of the review background and process is available in the factsheet.

 We initiated this risk analysis in response to a market access request for the importation of fresh decrowned pineapple from Taiwan.

 As a World Trade Organization member, Australia is required to assess market access requests and develop the least trade restrictive import conditions that are scientifically justified.
 Our trading partners use the same principles when assessing Australian market access requests.